fams/cursodocker/labs/unidade1/unidade1.md

     docker stop my-py-web-01
     ```

-3. Edite o Dockerfile e re-construa a imagem.
+3. Edite o Dockerfile e reconstrua a imagem.
 Altere a porta do webserver para 8080

     ```Dockerfile
     FROM ubuntu:22.04